 Our range of Ventilation Systems fully eliminate Condensation & Mould from your Home or Office.

-A Positive Ventilation System (PVS) replaces the stale, moisture laden air with fresh filtered air.
-The dramatic reduction in humidity creates an environment where condensation and mould are unable to exist.
+A Positive Ventilation System is the best way to get rid of mould in your bedroom or bathroom.
+It replaces the stale, moisture laden air with fresh filtered air.
+The dramatic reduction in humidity creates an environment where mould and condensation are unable to exist.

 In addition, the ongoing flow of fresh air represents a much healthier living environment; dramatically reducing pollutants from cooking or cleaning, along with removing airborne particles such as Pollen.